 Diving deep into the energy resources that power our homes, vehicles, and industries, one pressing question emerges: is natural gas renewable or nonrenewable?

 Understanding this topic is pivotal, given the mounting concerns about environmental sustainability and the need for cleaner energy sources.
-This article delves into the intricacies surrounding natural gas, assessing its origin, extraction processes, and the ongoing debate about its renewability.

 TL;DR: Natural gas is primarily considered a nonrenewable resource.
 It’s formed from ancient organic matter subjected to heat and pressure over millions of years.
 Although there are renewable ways to produce methane (a component of natural gas) via biogas, the majority of natural gas used today is nonrenewable.